mailjet/laravel-mailjet/docs/index.md

 Then, you need to add some informations in your configuration files

-* In the providers array
+* In the providers array add the service providers you want to use, for example:

 ```php
 'providers' => [